Note

 }

-The following JSON shows the schema for the Key Vault VM extension (preview).
-The extension does not require protected settings - all its settings are considered public information.
-The extension requires a list of monitored certificates, polling frequency, and the destination certificate store.
-Specifically:
+The following JSON shows the schema for the Azure Key Vault extension.
+This extension doesn't require protected settings, because all its settings are considered public information.
+The extension requires a list of monitored certificates, the polling frequency, and the destination certificate store.

 {